 1. Editor's Pick: Lucas Heavy Duty Oil Stabilizer

 If you have ever spent any time in a large auto parts retailer, you have likely seen the Lucas Heavy Duty Oil Stabilizer display.
-It is small, but impactful, with two sets of gears under a plastic cover, each attached to a crank handle.
-One set of gears has only engine oil while the other has engine oil with Lucas Heavy Duty Oil Stabilizer.
-When you turn the crank handle for each, you can see how much better the oil with the Lucus additive coats.
+It is small but impactful, with two sets of gears under a plastic cover, each attached to a crank handle.
+One set of gears has only engine oil, while the other has engine oil with Lucas Heavy Duty Oil Stabilizer.
+When you turn the crank handle for each, you can see how much better the oil is with the Lucus additive coats.
 Also, when you stop cranking, you can see how well the gears remain coated when the oil drains down.

-Unlike some of the other products you’ll find further down our list, this Lucas product isn’t about coating the engine in a space age material.
+Unlike some of the other products you’ll find further down our list, this Lucas product isn’t about coating the engine in a space-age material.
 Instead, it modifies the engine oil, making it a bit thicker and stickier.
 This helps to keep metal surfaces within the engine coated without any foreign solids or acids.